-17 Water development Board, 2015.
+17 Ministry of Food (2015).
 National Food Policy Plan of Action and Country Investment Plan: Monitoring Report.
-Water Development Board as reported in Ministry of Food, Food Planning Monitoring Unit.
+Planning Monitoring Unit, Ministry of Food, Government of the People's Republic of Bangladesh.

 Water resources management in Bangladesh thus faces immense challenge for resolving many diverse problems and issues.
 The most critical of these are alternating abundance and water scarcity during the dry seasons.
 Ever-expanding water needs of a growing economy and population, massive river sedimentation and riverbank erosion, depletion of wetlands which cater to the needs of the ecological balance and conservation of animate and inanimate aquatic resources and the pollution loads further limiting freshwater availability.